MichaelMMacLeod/utrl/README.md

   (bad-list (1 2 3) ("a" "b" "c" "d" "e"))
   ```
   Racket emits the following error only when `bad-list` is used with two lists of differing lengths.
-If the source contains only a definition of `bad-list`, no error will be signalled.
+If the source contains only a definition of `bad-list`, no error will be signaled.
   ```
   test.rkt:5:13: syntax: incompatible ellipsis match counts for template
     at: ...